 The mission of FiMT is to enable ex-Service personnel and their families make a successful and sustainable transition to civilian life, and it delivers this mission by generating an evidence base that influences and underpins policy making and service delivery.

-FiMT awards grants (for both responsive and commissioned work) to support its change model around 6 outcomes in the following areas: Housing; Employment; Health and wellbeing; Finance; Criminal Justice System; and Relationships.
-All work is published in open access and hosted on the Veterans’ Research Hub.
-A high standard of reportage is demanded of all grant holders so as to provide a credible evidence base from which better informed decisions can be made.
+FiMT awards grants (for both responsive and commissioned work) to support its change model in the following areas: Housing; Employment; Health and wellbeing; Finance; Criminal Justice System; and Relationships.
+All work is published in open access and hosted on the Forces in Mind Trust Research Centre’s Veterans and Families Research Hub.
+A high standard of reportage is demanded of all grant holders so as to provide a credible evidence base from which better-informed decisions can be made.